navenlaya/navenlaya/README.md

 ### Current Project

 **Real-Time ML Monitoring Dashboard**
-A full-stack application for monitoring and visualizing the performance of deployed ML models.
+A full-stack application for monitoring and visualizing the performance of an ML model that predicts the cost of Housing in California.
 - **Frontend:** React + Vite with a user-friendly interface for both users and developers
 - **Backend:** FastAPI with prediction APIs and model performance tracking
 - **ML:** Regression model predicting California housing prices with real-time error metrics